jbryer/DTedit/README.md

   )
 ```

-The `id` parameter will define the name of the object available to the `dteditmodUI`.
-The `thedata` is a `data.frame` for the initial view of the data table.
+The `id` parameter will define the name of the object available to the `dteditmodUI`. `thedata` is a `data.frame` for the initial view of the data table.
 This can be an empty (i.e. no rows) `data.frame`.

 3. Use `DTedit::dteditmodUI` in your UI to display the editable data table.